-Assistant Professor (Non-Tenure) for Online Strategic Decision Making Course
+Instructor/Assistant Professor for Online Staffing Course

 Michigan State University